-If a team wants to succeed, it needs defined goals.
+Many top teams struggle to find purpose and focus and to allocate the right amount of time among the different topics they consider important.
+But if a team wants to succeed, it needs defined goals.
 Moreover, these aims have to be based on every member’s input.
 Strong goals inspire and challenge a team, giving it a sense of urgency and ambition.

 An effective team has clear individual roles and responsibilities.
 It has also agreed on a way of working and a decision-making process.

 Most people are good at being accountable individually.
 However, in an effective team, members also hold themselves accountable to each other and their shared goals.